Baptisms & Weddings

 to the website of St. John’s, Gordon.

-May the blessings of Easter be upon you all
+May the blessings of the Season of Trinity be upon you all

 written by our former Rector, Father Bill Weston